JureSeselj/enter-the-void/README.md

 Enter The Void is a text based adventure game in a science fiction settings.
 The game receives input from the user and through this the user navigates through a number of scenarios, either passing them and moving on to the next one or failing.
 There are five scenarios the player must navigate through by inputting commands and completing all five of them will result in the user completing the game.
 The user will choose the name of their captain, their spaceship and will decide upon 3 of 5 'cargo' to hold on their ship to potentially use throughout the game.

 The game is simple, but is designed for people who would enjoy science fiction.
-The games primary enjoyment comes from passing the scenarios and reading the conclusions and also from its replayability, with 23 possible different scenario conclusions that the player can receive.
+The games primary enjoyment comes from passing the scenarios and reading the conclusions and also from its playability, with multiple possible different scenario conclusions that the player can receive and enjoy the game.

 ![Responsive Displays](docs/mockup-screenshot.png)